QuetzaIB/EMstat-Pico-nrf52840-for-Open-Circuit-Potential-Potentiostat/README.md

 Step 2: Create a folder for "Potentiostat Bluetooth Firmware.ino" and copy: MathHelpers.h, MSComm.c, MSComm.h and MSCommon.h

-Step 3: Upload the code
+Step 3: Upload the code to the board

 Step 4: Connect to the bluetooth and check MAC address https://learn.microsoft.com/en-us/answers/questions/3749375/how-do-i-find-a-connected-bluetooth-device-from-it